Animal field guide

 - Its habitat, food, and danger all reinforce the same specialized strategy.

-Habitat: Dense tropical forest, stream edges, swampy cover, and riverbanks fit Water Chevrotains because refuge must be close.
+Habitat: Native range keys: sub_saharan_africa.
+Dense tropical forest, stream edges, swampy cover, and riverbanks fit Water Chevrotains because refuge must be close.

-Native range: Dense tropical forest, stream edges, swampy cover, and riverbanks fit Water Chevrotains because refuge must be close.
+Native range: Native range keys: sub_saharan_africa.
+Dense tropical forest, stream edges, swampy cover, and riverbanks fit Water Chevrotains because refuge must be close.

 To find Water Chevrotain in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside dense tropical forest, stream edges, swampy cover, and riverbanks fit Water Chevrotains because refuge must be close. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: sub_saharan_africa.
+Dense tropical forest, stream edges, swampy cover, and riverbanks fit Water Chevrotains because refuge must be close. than by covering too much ground.

 - Quiet marsh edges, reedbeds, river bends, or shallow wetland margins